 |What It Is:||

-Methamphetamines are stimulants, a type of drug that gives someone the ability to stay awake and do continuous activity with less need for sleep.
+Methamphetamines are stimulants, a type of drug that lets people stay awake and do continuous activity with less need for sleep.

-These drugs are produced as pills, powders, or chunky crystals called ice.
-Ice, nicknamed crystal meth, is a popular drug, especially with young adults and for those who frequently go out to dance clubs and parties.
+These drugs are made as pills, powders, or chunky crystals called ice.
+Ice, nicknamed crystal meth, is a popular drug, especially with young adults and for those who go to lots of dance clubs and parties.

 |Sometimes Called:||speed, uppers, meth, crystal meth, chalk, ice, glass, Christmas tree, crank (especially when injected)|